programaker-project/Programaker-Core/README.md

 This can be used to do some tests or as a help to develop bridges.
 But keep in mind that a deployment launched with this script **has no redundancy** and **the data is not saved** between executions.

-* To launch the services, run `docker-compose up`.
+* To launch the services, run `docker-compose up --build`.
-* To launch the services on the background, run `docker-compose up -d`.
+* To launch the services on the background, run `docker-compose up -d --build`.
+Same command to update.
 * To stop the services, run `docker-compose down`.

 After this, the service can be accessed on http://localhost:8080 .